Flood Warning issued for Anderson, Cherokee, Houston, Trinity by NWS - News Break

 Flood Warning issued for Anderson, Cherokee, Houston, Trinity by NWS

-Effective: 2021-05-27 21:23:00 CDT Expires: 2021-05-28 21:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-28 20:55:00 CDT Expires: 2021-05-29 21:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 Target Area: Anderson; Cherokee; Houston; Trinity The Flood Warning continues for the following rivers in Texas Neches River Near Alto affecting Cherokee, Houston, Anderson and Trinity Counties.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Alto. * Until further notice. * At 8:15 PM CDT Thursday the stage was 18.6 feet. * Flood stage is 16.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:15 PM CDT Thursday was 18.8 feet. * Forecast...The river is expected to rise to a crest of 18.8 feet Saturday morning. * Impact...At 19.0 feet, Preparations should be completed for a moderate flood.
-Barns and farm buildings near the river will be threatened by high water.
-In addition, ranchers should have completed moving cattle and equipment to higher ground.alerts.weather.gov
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Alto. * Until further notice. * At 8:15 PM CDT Friday the stage was 18.5 feet. * Flood stage is 16.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:15 PM CDT Friday was 18.6 feet. * Forecast...The river is expected to rise to a crest of 18.5 feet tomorrow evening. * Impact...At 18.0 feet, Expect moderate to severe flooding of the heavily wooded floodplain.
+Boat ramps and picnic areas will be completely inundated.alerts.weather.gov